Parsl/parsl/docs/userguide/configuration/providers/providers.rst

 ------------------

 Schedulers are used at facilities where a single compute clusters shared by many teams.
-Users request individual "Jobs" that will be ran once resources are available.
+Users request individual "batch jobs" that will be ran once resources are available.
-Parsl will create and manage its own Jobs.
+Parsl will create and manage its own batch jobs.

 Configuring a cluster scheduler requires: